How to Establish Service Connection

 Nexus (Link)

 Medical evidence connecting your current diagnosis to the in-service event.
-This is where most claims are won or lost.
+This is where most claims are decided.

 The 4 Pathways to Service Connection